 Can I book a private group Safari?

 Yes, Edinburgh Food Safari is happy to try and accommodate group bookings – send us an email or call to discuss.
-Also we are happy to organise bespoke tours from hen lunches to scavenger hunts
+Also we are happy to organise bespoke tours from hen lunches to corporate bonding.

 DURING THE SAFARI

 What happens if it rains or snows?